-PASP 660 Family Medicine I Preceptorship
+PASP 660 Family Medicine I Clinical Rotation

-This six-week preceptorship at the beginning of the clinical year provides the Physician Assistant student with a primary care experience during which students refine their skills in performing a history and physical exam, ordering and interpreting diagnostic tests and developing treatment plans for patients.
+This six-week rotation at the beginning of the clinical year provides the Physician Assistant student with a primary care experience during which students refine their skills in performing a history and physical exam, ordering and interpreting diagnostic tests and developing treatment plans and referrals for patients.
 The Physician Assistant student participates in and develops proficiencies in the broad spectrum of primary care by developing skills in acute and long-term management.